connordelacruz/chicago-ascii.sh/README.md

 - `skyline.sh`: The Chicago skyline (with some artistic liberties taken)
 - `skyline-condensed.sh`: A narrower, 2 color version of `skyline.sh`

+## TODO:

+- Document custom color arg for `skyline-condensed.sh` w/ new screenshots
+- Get rid of `skyline.sh` since it was basically just a jumping off point for condensed version

 ## License

-Copyright (c) 2017 Connor de la Cruz
+Copyright (c) 2021 Connor de la Cruz

 This project is licensed under the terms of the MIT license.